Exploring the Tuscan Hill Town of Fiesole

 The ancient Tuscan hill town with Etruscan-Roman beginnings offers opportunities to explore the remains of Roman baths, a Roman amphitheater, and the grassy hill on which Leonardo da Vinci experimented with flight.
 For centuries, this picturesque village has inspired great literature and renaissance art.

 Fiesole was a serendipitous break from Florence’s bustling city landscape for me and my friend Mary, both itinerant shutter-bugs.
 We found it to be an ideal place to explore while capturing a beautiful sunset over Florence.
+Read on to find out what you should know before you go.

 While the ATAF Florence city bus #7 will take you to Fiesole, we took a taxi from the Piazza Santa Croce in Florence for a reasonable fare.
 As we left the city behind and ascended into the mountains, the landscape changed before our eyes.